 The idea behind a reserve is to have enough cash on hand to address an emergency and keep the government running while a plan is implemented to address the situation.
 Many governments experienced this exact scenario in 2019 and 2020 as COVID had a large impact on many sectors of the economy.
 Here in Juneau, we received a large amount of funding from the Federal Government, so we did not have to draw much from CBJ reserves to supplement COVID relief efforts.
 If CBJ had not received this federal funding, the reserve fund would have been used to continue to do the core functions of the government while appropriate adjustments were made.

 According to the leading experts and the best practices of the Government Finance Officers Association (GFOA), governments should have 3 months of operating expenses or revenues plus adjustments for risk of your particular community.
 CBJ has adopted a policy of having 3 months of operating revenue in the RBR.
 For FY26, CBJ’s anticipated operating revenue was $156.7M.
 3 months (or 16.7%) is equal to $26.2M.
-CBJ currently does not have enough in their RBR with an available balance of $16.9M, roughly $9.3M short.
+CBJ currently does not have enough in the RBR with an available balance of $16.9M, roughly $9.3M short.

 It’s also worth noting that federal grant landscapes can be highly volatile and vary by administration.
 The values and funding priorities of the current federal administration differ greatly from those prior, and grants received in the past may have been terminated or otherwise discontinued due to these operational differences.